diamondgible/langgraph_chatbot/README.md

 3. Configure environment variables

+Create a `.env` file from `.env.sample` in the project root and update relevant variables with your keys.

-If the backend uses any external API keys or configuration, create a `.env` file in the project root and add variables such as:
+Optionally if your backend uses any external API keys or configuration, update the `.env` file and add variables such as:

 ```
 # .env (example)